udaan-iitt/website/src/posts/blog/2021_June/busting_misinformation_covid.md

 # Vaccine does not make you impotent.

 This is a common misconception regarding many vaccines, not just Covid-19.
 People are scared to get injected with an artificial man-made liquid and have come up with excuses for masking that fear.
-No Covid-19 vaccine doesn&rsquo;t make you impotent.
+No, Covid-19 vaccine doesn&rsquo;t make you impotent.
 They are not connected to population control in any way.
 This myth was popularized for political gains.
 When the country was conducting its massive polio eradication drive several decades ago, some Indians were dissuaded from having a vaccine because of similar rumours.
 There was no truth to the claims then, and there&rsquo;s no evidence for them now either.

 Reference:

 -   [India Covid-19: Misleading claims shared about vaccines - BBC News](https://www.bbc.com/news/55768656)